shabaldina/graph_analytics/README.md

 ### GraphX & GraphFrames  :fireworks:
-Intro to graph processing system: GraphX and GraphFrames for Apache Spark.
+Intro to graph processing system: GraphX and GraphFrames for Apache Spark.<br/>
-Beyound that the comparison of GraphX with Giraph and connectivity of Apache Spark with Neo4J is covered.
+Beyound that: comparison of GraphX with Giraph and connectivity of Apache Spark with Neo4J.

 Project covers:
 - Intro to graph databases and graph analytics systems